Drought forces some Cape Town residents into midnight queues for water

-CAPE TOWN (Reuters) - Hundreds of Cape Town residents are being forced to line up overnight to stock up on water as South Africa’s second largest economic hub and tourism attraction struggles with a severe drought that could see taps turned off in May.
+CAPE TOWN (Reuters) - Hundreds of Cape Town residents are being forced to queue overnight to stock up on water as South Africa’s second largest economic hub and tourism attraction struggles with a severe drought that could see taps turned off in May.

 The lines are a foretaste of what looks set to become a much bigger problem for the city unless rain falls.